bqi343/cp-notebook/Resources/Competition Math.md

  * Leave it for a while and do something else if you actually want to solve it on your own.
  * Get a hint from someone else.

 I'm impatient, so usually I go with the first option.
+Sometimes I end up reading a CF editorial before reading the statement?
+Idk if this is a good strategy tho. :/

 > I think something should be added or clarified.